The Irgun: Bombing of the King David Hotel

 (July 22, 1946)

-The Irgun carried out a diversion bombing minutes after the bombs were planted in the King David Hotel, in which a wagon with explosives was blown outside shops next to the hotel.
-The CID’s assessment was that this second bombing (which broke windows but did not hurt anyone) was intended to cause panic and encourage evacuation of the building.
+The Irgun carried out a diversionary bombing minutes after the bombs were planted in the King David Hotel, in which a wagon with explosives was blown outside shops next to the hotel.
+The Criminal Investigation Division’s (CID) assessment was that this second bombing (which broke windows but did not hurt anyone) was intended to cause panic and encourage evacuation of the building.

 According to Lord Greville Janner, Brigadier Dudley Sheridan Skelton was head of a hospital near Jerusalem and a frequent visitor to the King David Hotel.
 He was there on the day of the explosion and wrote a letter to a colleague in which he said: “‘a warning’ was passed on to the officers in the bar in rather jocular terms, implying it was ‘Jewish terrorist bluff.’
 But despite advice to “ignore the bluff” he decided to leave and thus was out of the hotel when the explosion took place.”4

 Citing Eldad Harouvi’s book, Palestine Investigated: The Criminal Investigation Department of the Palestine Police Force, 1920-1948, the Israel State Archives noted the CID had intelligence showing the Hotel as a possible target for attack by the Irgun in December 1945 – 6 months prior to the attack.
-The CID asked to raise security in the hotel, including putting armed soldiers at the ‘Regence’ restaurant at the entrance of the hotel.
+The CID asked to increase security at the hotel, including deploying armed soldiers at the ‘Regence’ restaurant at the hotel entrance.
 The Chief Secretary [Sir John Shaw] refused to consider these suggestions, with the justification that there were not many places for recreation and fun in Palestine, and he did not want to foreclose another.
-He continued to refuse to take action (or even to pass on the information to the High Commissioner of Palestine) when the CID approached him again with newer information on the attack plan (the CID had the plan of attack but did not know exactly when it would be carried out).5 Shaw was blamed by one former CID officer interviewed by Harouvi for the failure to evacuate the building.
-Reportedly, after the Irgun called in their warning, Shaw said, “I am not here to take orders from the Jews.
-I’m here to give them.”6
+He continued to refuse to take action (or even pass on the information to the High Commissioner of Palestine) when the CID approached him again with updated information on the attack plan (the CID had the plan but did not know exactly when it would be carried out).5 Shaw was blamed by one former CID officer interviewed by Harouvi for the failure to evacuate the building.

 2. J. Bowyer Bell, Terror Out Of Zion, (NY: St. Martin's Press), p.
 172.